adwhit/diesel-derive-enum/README.md

     use super::MyEnumMapping;
     my_table {
         id -> Integer,
-        my_enum -> MyEnumMapping, // Generated Diesel type - see below for explanation
+        some_enum -> MyEnumMapping, // Generated Diesel type - see below for explanation
     }
 }